clinstone/Capstone/preliminary_proposal.md

 Instead of building a music recommendation engine, I will be trying the opposite of sorts - trying to gather patterns in people's music listening habits and correlate it with weather data.
 If successful, I should be able to predict the weather based on meta-data from music currently being played across the United States.

 **2. What question or problem are you trying to solve?**
 I am trying to study if there is a connection between the weather and the music being consumed in the United States.
+If successful, this could help the tuning of music recommendation engines by factoring in the current weather.
+Futher along the line, I could see this being useful for spontanous creation of ambient music tailored to the user's music preferences and the current weather (I fully acknowledge this is a *way-way* down the line idea).

 **3. How will you present your work?**
 * Ideally: with a map visualization of the United States that shows changes in music choices by genre or mood overtime, and an overlay of weather patters.